jhonnymichel/react-hookstore/README.md

 ## <a name="usage">Usage</a>
 ### <a name="usage_basic">Basic</a>

-This is the most basic implementation of the library.
+This is the most basic implementation of the library:

 ```javascript
 import React from 'react';